ctperry0301/git-demo/README.md

-# git-demo
-This is the repository for the live demo on git for SLO-Hacks Lite

 ## How to use Git
+- This is the repository for the live demo on git for SLO-Hacks Lite

 ### Clone the repository
 1. ``` git clone https://github.com/ctperry0301/git-demo.git ```